 Air, land and water pollution have been serious issues in areas with drilling rigs, fracking equipment, pipelines, and underground tanks, contaminating and poisoning much of the soil and ground water.
 Property contamination claims involve dangerous substances that include harmful metals, hydrocarbons, radon, asbestos, benzene, lead and toxic waste.

-Joe Lyon is a highly-rated Cincinnati Toxic Tort Attorney and Ohio property contamination lawyer, representing plaintiffs nationwide in a wide variety of civil litigation and environmental damage claims.
+Joe Lyon is representing plaintiffs nationwide in a wide variety of civil litigation and environmental damage claims.

 The gulf coast oil spill highlighted how dangerous large corporations can be to the environment, but that incident is only one of many that occur all too often.